11th February, 2020

 If you’re thinking of applying for one of our trustee vacancies, Sue says, “Give it a go – it’s a pleasure to be involved in an organisation that makes a difference to people who are living with the consequences of brain injury.
 It's inspiring to be part of Headway Cambridgeshire, the staff are so dedicated to what they do…it’s infectious!”

-For further details about becoming a trustee, you can more about the role here or contact Kathy Bullock, Chief Executive on 01223 576550.
+We are currently recruiting trustees, including a Chair.
+For further details, you can read the role descriptions below or contact Kathy Bullock, Chief Executive on 01223 576550.

-To apply for the role, please send a CV and supporting statement to Kathy Bullock at firstname.lastname@example.org
+To apply for a role, please send a CV and supporting statement to Kathy Bullock at email@example.com

 “ Headway Cambridgeshire casts its magic on people.
 It brings out the best in all of us. ”